ctb/twill-legacy/README.md

 The [documentation](https://twill-tools.github.io/twill/) is included in the distribution and provided online.

-twill is Copyright (C) by C. Titus Brown et al. and is available for use, modification, and distribution under the MIT license.
+Copyright (c) by C. Titus Brown et al.

-The newer versions of Twill have been created and are maintained by [Christoph Zwerschke](https://github.com/Cito).
+Newer versions have been created and are maintained by [Christoph Zwerschke](https://github.com/Cito).

+twill is available for use, modification, and distribution under the MIT license.